-The cogeneration facility is one of the most complex of District operations; It is also one of the most interesting.
+The cogeneration facility is one of the most complex of District operations; it is also one of the most interesting.
 The term "cogeneration" is derived from the production of two sources of energy during its operation:

 The District’s cogeneration facility includes:

-- a natural gas blending system
+- A natural gas blending system with methane % measurement.

 The District's facilities are designed to maximize the use of digester gas and minimize dependency on natural gas to fuel the engine-generator units.
-However, digester gas production only supplies about 90 percent of the total fuel required by the generators, the remaining 10 percent is supplied by natural gas supplementally blended with the digester gas.
+However, digester gas production only supplies about 90 percent of the total fuel required by the generators; the remaining 10 percent is supplied by natural gas which is supplementally blended with the digester gas.

 An emergency waste gas burner burns excess digester gas not used by the engines.
 While the goal is to use as much of the digester gas produced as possible wasting gas from time to time via the waste gas burner is unavoidable.
 By law, the District must burn the excess gas in order to prevent the release of large quantities of unburned methane gas into the atmosphere.
 Methane gas is one of the greenhouse gases that contributes to global warming.